Korkman/shell-pack/docs/setup-gnome-terminal.md

   * Optionally make it default (click on triangle)

 ### Fix the font in dconf
-Since the picker will allow selecting monospaced fonts only, our initial pick was technically wrong.
-If you open a terminal now and run `cheat --glyphs`, you will see the policeline glyphs are cut half and spaced weird.
+Since the picker allows selecting monospaced fonts only, our initial pick is wrong.

-The fix is to edit the settings manually and set the font to "DejaVuSansMono Nerd Font" - note how it has one "mono" less in the name.
+Edit the settings manually and set the font to "DejaVuSansM Nerd Font".

  * Dump the dconf and edit the file
 ```
 dconf dump /org/gnome/terminal/ > ~/gnome-terminal.dconf
 edit ~/gnome-terminal.dconf
 ```
- * Spot the font setting, remove the "Mono" at the end
+ * Spot the font setting, change the name
 ```
-font='DejaVuSansMono Nerd Font 11'
+font='DejaVuSansM Nerd Font 11'
 ```
 * Import the dump
 ```